CurtisM132/WM393-assignment-2/README.md

 ### Installation (for development)
 1. Download or clone repository
 2. Run `npm install` in the repository
-3. Run up the app using the development server command listed below
+3. Run up the app using one of the development server commands listed below

 ### Usage (for development)